-The Upper Peninsula (U.P.) of Michigan is a unique landscape with a variety of characters that will please most people.
-The Upper Peninsula is a land mass that is connected to the Lower Peninsula of Michigan by the five mile long Mackinac Bridge.
+The Upper Peninsula (U.P.) of Michigan is a unique landscape with a variety of characteristics.
+The U.P. is a land mass that is connected to the Lower Peninsula of Michigan by the five mile long Mackinac Bridge.
 The Mackinaw Bridge is the fifth longest suspension bridge in the world and was opened on November 1st, 1957.
-This bridge not only symbolizes the difference between Lake Michigan and Lake Huron, but also what Yoopers consider the trolls that live below the bridge.

-With hearty winters and quick summers it is important to find a recreational activity to enjoy throughout the changing seasons.
+With hearty winters and quick summers it is important to find recreational activities to enjoy throughout the changing seasons.
 The U.P. offers a variety of different activities from hiking and bird watching to snowmobiling and ice climbing.
-If you enjoy downhill skiing, the U.P. offers 9 different ski areas to test you skills.
+If you enjoy downhill skiing, the U.P. offers 9 different ski areas to test your skills.
 For cross country lovers, every county in the U.P. has numerous groomed trails for your pleasure.
-As another winter activity the U.P. offers snowmobiling with over 3,000 miles of groomed trails.
-In the summer you can fish in one of the 4,300 inland lakes or hike throughout U.P..
+Another popular winter activity the area offers is snowmobiling — with over 3,000 miles of groomed trails!
+In the summer you can fish or hike throughout U.P..
 One of the more popular trails being the North County Tail which will take you along Lake Superior.
 Winters in this area usually start in November and can last through April with temperatures that can range from 30 to -30 degrees.
-Certain areas in the U.P. are heavily affected by lake effect snow, these areas include Alger, Keweenaw and Marquette counties.
+Certain areas in the U.P. are heavily affected by lake effect snow, and these areas include Alger, Keweenaw and Marquette counties.
 The average snow fall is around 164.3 inches for the U.P..
 Summers will vary from year to year, the average temperature is in the mid 70’s but can get as low the 40’s or as high as 100’s.